 Ten years ago, they took him in.
 He doesn't even know who.
 And for ten years, he has been confined in a private prison.
 He doesn't know why.
 For ten years, his only contact with the outside world has been a television set and the voices of his jail mates.
 In time, he lost himself.
 He changed...transformed himself into something else...something hard...something lethal.
 Suddenly, one day his incarceration ends, again without explanation.
 He is sedated, stuffed inside a trunk, and dumped in a park.
 When he awakes, he is free to reclaim what's left of his life...and what's left is revenge.

 In 2003 Loose Senki: Old Boy was adapted into a film Old Boy by the Korean director Park Chan-wook, with many plot points completely altered.
 The film won the Examiner's Special Grand Prix at the 57th Cannes Film Festival in 2004.
-In 2013 a remake of the same name was directed by the American director Spike Lee.
+In 2013, a remake of the same name was directed by the American director Spike Lee, but received mixed critical reception.

 The objective of this review is to compare Old Boy manga with its Korean live-action adaptation.